Capsized ship off Louisiana: 12 missing, 1 dead, 6 rescued

 One worker’s body was recovered Wednesday and six people were rescued Tuesday after the Seacor Power overturned Tuesday afternoon in the Gulf of Mexico, the Coast Guard said.

-The search, interrupted by darkness and bad weather, has totaled nearly 40 hours and more than 1,440 square miles (3,730 square kilometers) of Gulf waters by Wednesday afternoon, according to a news release.
+The search, interrupted by darkness and bad weather, has totaled nearly 40 hours and more than 1,440 square miles of Gulf waters by Wednesday afternoon, according to a news release.
 The hunt for the missing continued into the evening, said Petty Officer Carlos Galarza.

 Coast Guard Capt.
-Will Watson said earlier that winds were 80 to 90 mph (130 to 145 kph) and waves rose 7 to 9 feet high (2.1 to 2.7 meters) when the lift boat overturned.
+Will Watson said earlier that winds were 80 to 90 mph and waves rose 7 to 9 feet high when the lift boat overturned.

 “That’s challenging under any circumstance,” Watson said.
 “We don’t know the degree to which that contributed to what happened, but we do know those are challenging conditions to be out in the maritime environment.”